 Back to School

-As you could tell the topic of back to school, and more specifically back to University was on my mind this week, with two posts about RESPs, and the situation that I have been having is not resloved yet in terms of how and where I can remove funds from my kids’ RESP accounts, stay tuned on that one.
+As you tell, the topic of going back to school, and more specifically back to University, was on my mind this week, with two posts about RESPs.
+The situation that I have been having is not resolved yet in terms of how and where I can remove funds from my kids’ RESP accounts.
+Stay tuned on that one.
 Truly it is RESP week.

 My actual posts this week were: RESP Money to Get Money, RESP the Old Switcheroo, RESP Withdrawals REDUX, and an interesting question about Half Price Products.
 The RESP story is an interesting one and hopefully good reader you are learning from my “case study”.